Our Signature Limoncello Recipe

 Strain the alcohol mixture, using a nylon nut milk bag or a fine metal strainer, into a large container and stir in equal parts alcohol to simple syrup and mix thoroughly, then pour into your favorite bottle.
 Taste liberally.

-Allow another week or two for the flavors to combine into perfection.
-In Italy, Limoncello is traditionally served chilled as a digestive, but there is no reason not to enjoy it anytime!
-My dear friend Carla shared her recipe for Berries Con Limoncello.
-Douse raspberries, blackberries and strawberries with Limoncello.
-Let sit in the fridge for several hours then serve with lightly whipped heavy cream, marscarpone and a hint of sugar.
-Top with a wafer cookie.
+Allow an additional week or two for the flavors to meld into perfection.
+In Italy, Limoncello is traditionally enjoyed chilled as a digestive, but it’s equally delightful at any time!
+My dear friend Carla shared her recipe for Berries Con Limoncello: douse raspberries, blackberries, and strawberries with Limoncello.
+Allow the mixture to sit in the refrigerator for several hours, then serve it with lightly whipped heavy cream, Mascarpone, and just a hint of sugar.
+Top it off with a wafer cookie for an extra touch of indulgence.
+Or try this delicious cocktail: Lemon Spritz made of Limoncello, Prosecco, club soda, and a twist of fresh lemon zest.

 If you have any questions about making the best Limoncello, just send me a message.